lucidrains/evolutionary-policy-optimization/README.md

 Besides their latent variable strategy, I'll also throw in some attempts with crossover in weight space

 Update: I see, mixing genetic algorithms with gradient based method is already a research field, under [Memetic algorithms](https://en.wikipedia.org/wiki/Memetic_algorithm).
-There is nothing new under the sun
+This is also incidentally what I have concluded what Science is.
+I am in direct exposure to this phenomenon on a daily basis

 ## Usage